zoltarinio79/GlowTan-Legal/terms.md

 # Terms of Service

-**Effective date:** [DATE, e.g. 1 May 2026]
+**Effective date:** 30 April 2026
-**Last updated:** [DATE]
+**Last updated:** 30 April 2026

-These Terms of Service ("Terms") govern your use of **[APP NAME]** ("the app"), provided by **[YOUR NAME OR COMPANY]** ("we", "our").
+These Terms of Service ("Terms") govern your use of GlowTan ("the app"), provided by Stefanos ("we", "our").
 By downloading, installing, or using the app, you agree to these Terms.
 If you do not agree, please do not use the app.

 ## 1. License

-We grant you a limited, non-exclusive, non-transferable, revocable license to use [APP NAME] on Apple devices that you own or control, as permitted by the Apple Media Services Terms and Conditions and these Terms.
+We grant you a limited, non-exclusive, non-transferable, revocable license to use GlowTan on Apple devices that you own or control, as permitted by the Apple Media Services Terms and Conditions and these Terms.

 ## 2. Important Health and Safety Disclaimer

-**[APP NAME] is not a medical device and does not provide medical advice.** The information, UV readings, recommendations, timers, and guidance provided by the app are for general informational and lifestyle purposes only.
+GlowTan is not a medical device and does not provide medical advice.** The information, UV readings, recommendations, timers, and guidance provided by the app are for general informational and lifestyle purposes only.

 - Exposure to ultraviolet (UV) radiation, including from sunlight and tanning, carries serious health risks including sunburn, premature skin aging, eye damage, and skin cancer (including melanoma).
 - The app's guidance is based on general inputs and third-party UV/weather data, which may be inaccurate, delayed, or unavailable.